mrjackyliang/discord-stonker-bot/README.md

 [![GitHub License](https://img.shields.io/github/license/mrjackyliang/discord-stonker-bot?style=flat-square&color=yellow)](https://github.com/mrjackyliang/discord-stonker-bot/blob/master/LICENSE)
 [![Become a GitHub Sponsor](https://img.shields.io/badge/sponsor-github-black?style=flat-square&color=orange)](https://github.com/sponsors/mrjackyliang)

 A utility bot built for finance-related Discord servers.
-This bot adds a suite of features designed to enhance the experience of your Discord such as auto-reply, anti-raid, voice commands and more.
+This bot adds a suite of features designed to enhance the experience of your Discord such as auto-reply, anti-raid, bumping threads, and more.

 To use this Discord bot, you would need to:
 1. Install the [dependencies](#install-dependencies)